 The loss of native bush around Whangārei Harbour and the prevalence of predators such as stoats and rats has spurred conservation groups to action.
 One project aims to increase the population of New Zealand’s famous flightless bird, the kiwi.
 Tactics include trapping predators, raising the awareness of dog owners, enlisting help from farmers, and tagging and monitoring kiwi that are breeding.

 Deep-water berth at the south head of the Whangārei Harbour entrance, 38 km by road south-east of Whangārei.
-Logs and timber are exported, and tankers unload crude oil for New Zealand’s only oil refinery there.
+Logs and timber are exported, and tankers unloaded crude oil for New Zealand’s only oil refinery there.
 An oil-fired power station, built in 1965–67, is close by.

 Bream Head to Bay of Islands coast